marco262/my_wiki/data/onednd/class/monk.md

 ### Level 5: Stunning Strike

-Once per turn when you hit a creature with a Monk Weapon or an Unarmed Strike, you can spend 1 Ki Point to attempt a stunning strike.
+Once per turn when you hit a creature with a Monk Weapon or an [[glossary:Unarmed Strike]], you can spend 1 Ki Point to attempt a stunning strike.
 The target must make a Constitution saving throw.
 On a failed save, the target has the Stunned condition until the start of your next turn.
 On a successful save, the target takes Force damage equal to a roll of your Martial Arts die plus your Wisdom modifier.

 ### Level 6: Empowered Strikes

-Whenever you deal damage with your Unarmed Strike, it can deal your choice of Force damage or its normal damage type.
+Whenever you deal damage with your [[glossary:Unarmed Strike]], it can deal your choice of Force damage or its normal damage type.

 ### Level 7: Evasion